microsoft/azurechat/docs/10-managed-identities.md

 ### Introduction

 The Azure Chat Solution Accelerator powered by Azure OpenAI Service allows organizations to deploy a private chat tenant with enhanced security and control over their data.
-One of the new features is the support for Managed Identities, adding a layer of security by eliminating the need for managing service principals and secrets manually.
+One of the new features is the support for [Managed Identities](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview), adding a layer of security by eliminating the need for managing service principals and secrets manually, and leveraging Azure's built-in role-based access controls.

 ### Security Advantages of Managed Identities

-**Managed Identities** for Azure resources provide the following benefits:
+[**Managed Identities**](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) for Azure resources provide the following benefits:

 1. **Improved Security**:
     - **No Secret Management**: Eliminates the need to manually store and manage credentials or keys.